SystemsApproach/sdn/stratum.rst

 toolchains.
 The main distinction is Stratum’s support for programmable forwarding pipelines (including both P4 and P4Runtime), versus the least common denominator approach to forwarding taken by SAI.
-Developers on the two open source projects are working together to define a roadmap that will make it possible for interested networks to take advantage of programmable pipelines in an incremental and low-risk way.
+Developers on the two open-source projects are working together to define a roadmap that will make it possible for interested networks to take advantage of programmable pipelines in an incremental and low-risk way.